Srujith2k/DBOne/README.md

 - **API Integration**: Expose database connection testing and management APIs via a Spring Boot backend.
 - **Swagger Documentation**: Interactive API documentation for easy testing and usage.
 - **Pluggable JAR**: A lightweight JAR file that can be used in Java projects for database connectivity.
+- **Run Custom Queries**: APIs to run dynamic queries on any supported database.
 - **Extendable**: Future-ready for building desktop and web applications using the provided APIs.

 ---

 ## How It Works
 1. **Backend API**:
-   - A Spring Boot application with endpoints for testing database connections.
+   - A Spring Boot application with endpoints for testing database connections and running queries.
    - Supports major databases like MySQL, PostgreSQL, SQLite, and H2.
    - APIs are documented with Swagger UI for easy interaction.

 2. **JAR Integration**:
-   - A standalone JAR that can be included in any Java project to manage database connections.
+   - A standalone JAR that can be included in any Java project to manage database connections and execute queries.
-   - Provides flexibility to configure database URLs, usernames, and passwords programmatically.
+   - Provides flexibility to configure hostnames, ports, databases, usernames, and passwords programmatically.

 3. **Frontend Options**:
    - Plan to develop desktop and web applications that consume the backend APIs.